 Extremists are known for taking the literal interpretation seriously, particularly when it comes to the violent stuff.

-Conservative Muslims may use lots of scholarship to contextualise the texts, but they are not known for rejecting any of it – they still think death for apostasy and blasphemy, stoning of adulterers, is the right punishment, even if they are prepared to mince words to avoid doing it too regularly.
+Conservative Muslims may use lots of scholarship to contextualise the texts, but they are not known for rejecting any of it – they still think death for apostasy and blasphemy, stoning of adulterers, are the right punishments, even if they are prepared to mince words to avoid carrying out the punishment too regularly.

-Many ordinary/moderate Muslims are decent people caught in the trap of Islam – they are required to endorse the texts, because the Quran is inerrant and the Mohammed was a perfect role model – the Quran says so (the Qruan is true because the Quran says so).
+Many ordinary/moderate Muslims are decent people caught in the trap of Islam – they are required to endorse the texts, because the Quran is inerrant and Mohammed was a perfect role model – the Quran says so (the Qruan is true because the Quran says so).

 When you pin Muslims down on aspects of Islam that are inconveniently barbaric they are more likely to evade the questions and defer to scholars and imams.

 But what if the scholars and imams say, yes, death for apostasy?
 Does our ‘ordinary’ Muslim pretend they never said it?
 Do they find another scholar or imam?
 One that can employ even more obscure scholarship to explain away the difficulties?